 Michelin – Anderson Institute of Technology – This program supports the Anderson Institute of Technology for additional equipment that students use to learn machinery they might encounter as future employees of Michelin.

-Teacher Grants – This program awards teachers with funds to use for the purchase of supplies and other supplementary materials to enhance instruction.
+Teacher Grants – This program is funded by fellow employee donations and awards teachers grants to use for the purchase of supplies and other supplementary materials to enhance instruction.
 Teachers must apply with a project in mind that supports standards of learning set forth by the South Carolina Department of Education.

 Bosch Community Fund Teacher Grants – This program awards teachers with funds to use for STEM projects in their classrooms.
 STEM projects are Science, Technology, Engineering and Math related.